chawyehsu/github-mod/README.md

 **Note**: There might be some corner cases that the style doesn't work well.
 If you find any, please open an issue and I'll try to fix it.

+**Note 2**: If you are using this userstyle with the Open Sans font enabled under Firefox family browsers, then you may need to switch the `Patch CSP to allow style assets` Stylus option **on** to allow webfont assets to be loaded.

 ## Related works

 - [Reddit Mod]: Flattened and minimalist theme for Reddit, with dark mode support.